niraj4u2/junereycasuga.github.io/source/_posts/2013-08-18-introduction-to-ruby-on-rails.markdown

 categories: [ruby, rails]
 author: Junerey Casuga
 ---
-I used to hack on PHP and I am a newbie on developing something with Ruby on Rails or with Ruby itself.
+I used to hack with PHP and I am a newbie on developing something with Ruby on Rails or with Ruby itself.
 Well, it doesn't mean that a newbie doesn't know anything about a specific topic right?
 So I will be sharing you what Ruby on Rails is, where it came from, and I will also be sharing to you how I started to learn Ruby/RoR as a newbie.
 And hopefully I can find time to teach you how to get started with Ruby on Rails development.
 So watch out for that.

 <!--more-->